HoudiniGraphql/houdini/CONTRIBUTING.md

 Most these additions are added in the [schema transform](./packages/houdini/cmd/transforms/schema.ts) and are eventually removed from the document to prevent the server from encountering anything unknown.
 The fragments used for connection mutations are currently generated in a [separate transform](./packages/houdini/cmd/transforms/connections.ts).
-Since these fragments definitions are passed along to the server as part of the [composeQueries transform](./packages/houdini/cmd/transforms/composeQueries.ts) they don't need to be removed and are used to make sure the server returns the data needed for the operation.
+Since the operation fragments are passed along to the server as part of the [composeQueries transform](./packages/houdini/cmd/transforms/composeQueries.ts) they don't need to be removed and are used to make sure the server returns the data needed for the operation.
 Whether they are removed from the final query or not, the [artifact generator](./packages/houdini/cmd/generators/artifact/index.ts) looks for these